davidrhoden/davidrhoden-basic-netlify/timeline/gina-got-me-more-zingers-dec-25-2020.md

   - Zingers
 ---

-A few years ago, my band All-Night Moveers played some shows in the New York area and we stayed in Jersey City with our friend Tony Arrieta.
+A few years ago, my band All-Night Movers played some shows in the New York area and we stayed in Jersey City with our friend Tony Arrieta.
 I woke up first and was looking for something to read.
 In a chest full of literature, I found a little paperback called _More Zingers From The Hollywood Squares_.
 "Whatever," I reasoned, and started to read.

 Minutes later I was gasping for air, holding my sides, trying not to wake the household.
 The Zingers had gotten to me.

 I told Gina about this peculiar morning, many times, I guess.
-Because this Christmas, there it was , under the tree: _More Zingers_.
+Because this Christmas, there it was, under the tree: _More Zingers_.

 ![More Zingers From The Hollywood Squares paperback](/static/img/timeline//more-zingers-dec-25-2020.jpg "More Zingers From The Hollywood Squares paperback")